 Naruhodo: |

-Place: The Evidence Room.
+Location: The Evidence Room.

-Time: When the player sprays Marshall's locker with luminol.
+Context: When the player sprays Marshall's locker with luminol.

-Early English Dialog | Regular English Dialog |
+| Early English Dialogue | Regular English Dialogue |

 Ema: